Orlando-pt/github-repos/README.md

 I choose to use [Spring Webflux](https://www.baeldung.com/spring-webflux) and kotlin to implement this challenge.
-I created the Dockerfile to build the docker image that is then sent to the AWS ECR to be used by the ECS service.
+I created the Dockerfile to build the docker image, sending it to the AWS ECR to be used by the ECS.
 The [Jenkinsfile](./Jenkinsfile) contains the description of the pipeline used to build, test and deploy the application to AWS.
-Note: I had Jenkins in an ec2 instance, but I had to forget about that because the instance didn't have enough memory to build the project, so I just installed locally.
+Note: I had Jenkins in an ec2 instance, but I had to forget about that because the instance didn't had enough memory to build the project, so I just installed locally.

 ## Application Development